alexerlandsson/search-filter.js/README.md

 When you're done, minify the file if you want to use the minified version in production.

-The filter-value should be set to the search term(s) that should be filtered. **Make sure this value is set in lowercase to not make it case sensitive**.
+The filter-value should be set to the search term(s) that should be filtered.
+The script will transform any data values that are not lowercase into lowercase on page load, but **if you set the value dynamically after load, make sure you set this value in lowercase**.

-### 2. Add the javascript to your html
+### 2. Add the JavaScript to your HTML
-Add search-filter.min.js or search-filter.js to your html file depending on which one you want to use.
+Add search-filter.min.js or search-filter.js to your HTML file depending on which one you want to use.
 I suggest you to use the minified version.

 ```html
 <script src="search-filter.min.js"></script>
 ```

+## Browser Compatibility
+This script is working in every modern browser including Google Chrome, Safari, Firefox, Opera and IE8+.

 ## License
 The MIT License (MIT)